Abdolla25/APK-Manager/README.md

 ```

 ## Docker Compose
-To run the project with PostgreSQL using Docker Compose:
+To run the project with MySQL using Docker Compose:

 1. Use the `docker-compose.yml` file included:
 ```yaml